13 must-have stompboxes for 2021

 The analogue Phaser Mini features a mounted control to access six-stage swirls while the Phaser Mini's Depth, Feedback and Speed knobs offer addition controls over your tone.

 The Booster Mini packs a Japanese JRC MUSES 8820 op amp to give you clarity even when pushing amps into higher gain overdrive territory.
 There's up to 24dB of boost with Bass, Treble and Level controls.
-Cranking the Bass and Treble offers players a wide range boost with enhanced volume and presence, just the thing for making your amplifier sing.
+Cranking the Bass and Treble offers players a wide range boost with enhanced volume and presence, just the thing for making your guitar amp sing.

 The Phaser Mini is priced £99 / $119, the Booster Mini £69 / $99.